 UAV liability insurance is also required as part of the SFOC requirements, you can learn more on this here.
 Some regions require proof of insurance as part of the SFOC application, others may only require it to be in place to use the SFOC.

-Cost for the SFOC service is $850CAD+HST with payment made via online bank transfer or credit card once the documents are ready for review, no upfront deposit or payment required.
+Cost for our SFOC service is now $595CAD+HST with payment made via online bank transfer or credit card once the documents are ready for review, no upfront deposit or payment required.

 If you’d like to go ahead with having us create the document package we generally need the following information to start: